djalbat/find-cli/README.md

   --version|-v                             Show the version

-  --dry-run|-d                             Traverse the directories and files but do not search
+  --dry-run|-d                             Traverse the directories and files only

-  --quietly|-q                             Execute shell commands without printing to the console
+  --quietly|-q                             Do not show the directory and file path matching
 ```

 ### Setup

-Suppose you want to search the `~/Development` directory.
+Suppose that you want to search your `~/Development` directory.
 First run the following commands:

-    cv ~/Development
+    cd ~/Development
     find initialise

-This creates a `.findrc` configuration file that under normal circumstances should not be edited by hand.
+This creates a `.findrc` configuration file in the `~/Development` directory that under normal circumstances should not be edited by hand.

-Suppose that you also want to search a sibling `~/Sites` directory.
+Now suppose that you also want to search a sibling `~/Sites` directory.
-You can add the additional root directory and see the result with the following commands:
+You can configure this additional root directory and see the results with the following commands:

     find add-root-directory ../Sites/
     find list-root-directories

 ### Path rules

-Once you have the directories set up you can start to add the rules that filter the paths of the files and directories that Find searches.
+Once you have the root directories set up you can start to add the rules that filter the file and directory paths.
 Start with a dry run so that there is no need to specify what to search for:

     find -d

 Find works from four collections of rules for ignoring and permitting file and directory paths.
-It ignores paths first but affords the opportunity to subsequently permit them.
+It ignores paths first but can subsequently permit them.
+It must be able to match a rule to each path that it encounters.
-Every path that it encounters must have a corresponding rule that matches, otherwise Find will prompt you to give one.
+If not it will prompt you to configure one.
-For example, the very first file that it encounters may be its `.findrc` configuration file.
+For example, the very first file that it encounters may be its own `.findrc` configuration file.
 In that case it will ask you whether you want to ignore or permit that path and then prompt you for a glob, string or regular expression to match the path as a whole.

     .findrc     // gllob